basudev2016/genai-dsc-2024/README.md

 # genai-dsc-2024

-Use anaconda and create virtual environment then pip install requirements.txt then run the code
+Use Vanila Python3 and create virtual environment then pip install requirements.txt then run all the code s